 What is CITAP?

-Our researchers include Deen Freelon, Daniel Kreiss, Alice Marwick, Zeynep Tufekci, Shannon McGregor, Tressie McMillan Cottom, and Francesca Tripodi.
+Our researchers include Daniel Kreiss, Alice Marwick, Shannon McGregor, Tressie McMillan Cottom, Francesca Tripodi, and Shannon Malone Gonzalez.

 We recognize that effective analysis of technology platforms and information systems requires